Funk carioca: Funk bruxaria

+Global recognition

 Recognition in Europe

 Until the year 2000, funk carioca was only a regional phenomenon.
-Then the European media began to report its peculiar combination of music, social issues, with a strong sexual appeal (often pornographic).
+Then, the European media began to report its peculiar combination of music and social issues, with a strong sexual appeal (often pornographic).

 In 2001, for the first time, funk carioca tracks appeared on a non-Brazilian label.
 One example is the album Favela Chic, released by BMG.
 It contained three old-school funk carioca hits, including the song "Popozuda Rock n' Roll" by De Falla.

 In 2003, the tune Quem Que Caguetou (Follow Me Follow Me) by Black Alien & Speed, which was not a big hit in Brazil, was then used in a sports car commercial in Europe, and it helped increase the popularity of funk carioca.
 Brazilian duo Tetine compiled and mixed the compilation Slum Dunk Presents Funk Carioca, released by British label Mr Bongo Records featuring funk artists such as Deize Tigrona, Taty Quebra Barraco, Bonde do Tigrão, amongst others.
 From 2002, Bruno Verner and Eliete Mejorado also broadcast Funk Carioca and interviewed artists in their radio show Slum Dunk on Resonance Fm.
 Berlin music journalist and DJ Daniel Haaksman released the seminal CD-compilations Rio Baile Funk Favela Booty Beats in 2004 and More Favela Booty Beats in 2006 through Essay Recordings.
 He launched the international career of Popozuda Rock n´Roll artist Edu K, whose baile funk anthem was used in a soft drink commercial in Germany.
 Haaksman continued to produce and distribute many new baile funk records, especially the EP series "Funk Mundial" and "Baile Funk Masters" on his label Man Recordings.

 In 2004, dance clubs from Eastern Europe, mainly Romania and Bulgaria, increased the popularity of funk carioca due to the strong sexual appeal of the music and dance, also known as Bonde das Popozudas.
 Many funk carioca artists started to do shows abroad at that time.
 DJ Marlboro and Favela Chic Paris club were the pioneer travelers and producers.
 The funk carioca production was, until then, limited to playing in the ghettos and the Brazilian pop market.
-DJ Marlboro, a major composer of funk carioca's tunes declared in 2006 in the Brazilian Isto É magazine how astonished he was with the sudden overseas interest in the genre.
+DJ Marlboro, a major composer of funk carioca's tunes, declared in 2006 in the Brazilian Isto É magazine how astonished he was with the sudden overseas interest in the genre.
 He would go on to travel in over 10 European countries.